 Being separated from my husband is bittersweet.
 The bitter part is I miss him.
 The sweet part is that everything is working out for my good.
 In the words of Steve Jobs, co-founder of Apple, I will only be able to connect the dots looking backward and not forwards.

-This new way of thinking will aid me in reaching the highest, truest, fullest expression of myself.
-Join me in “finding yourself,” and discovering new ways of thinking, new ways of living, and new ways of working.
+Join me in “finding yourself”, and discovering new ways of thinking, new ways of living, and new ways of working.
 You’re invited!